Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Naturality in bordered Floer homology

 The case of multiple boundary components follows from the single boundary case.
 We recall the definition of a \emph{strongly bordered 3-manifold:} \begin{defn} Fix connected surfaces $(F_1, D_1, z_1'), \hdots, (F_k, D_k, z_k')$ with preferred disks $D_i$ with basepoints $z_i'$ on their boundaries.
 A \emph{strongly bordered} 3-manifold $M$ with boundary components $F_1, \hdots, F_k$ is a 3-manifold $Y$ equipped with the following data: \begin{enumerate} \item Preferred disks $\Delta_1, \hdots \Delta_k$ and basepoints $z_i \in \partial \Delta_i$ in each of its boundary components; \item A diffeomorphism $\psi:\amalg_i (F_i, D_i, z_i') \ra (\partial Y, \amalg_i \Delta_i, \amalg_i z_i)$; \item A framed tree, $\mathbf{z}$, consisting of an interior basepoint $z$ and arcs connecting $z$ to each $z_i$. \end{enumerate} \end{defn} Compare with \cite[Definition 1.3]{LOT_bimodules} or \cite[Section 2]{hanselman_graph}.\\

 Any strongly bordered 3-manifold can be represented by an \emph{arced bordered Heegaard diagram with $k$ boundary components} \cite[Definition 2.2]{hanselman_graph}.
-Given a strongly bordered 3-manifold $(M,\mathbf{z})$ with $k$ boundary components, define a groupoid, $\cG_{M,\mathbf{z}}^{k\partial}$ as follows: \begin{itemize} \item Objects of $\cG_{M,\mathbf{z}}^{k\partial}$ are embedded strongly arced bordered Heegaard diagrams; \item Morphisms are arced bordered Heegaard moves: isotopies, handleslides, ambient stabilizations and destabilizations, and elements of $\Diff^+_0(M, \partial M, \mathbf{z}).$ \end{itemize}
+Given a strongly bordered 3-manifold $(M,\mathbf{z})$ with $k$ boundary components, define a graph, $\cG_{M,\mathbf{z}}^{k\partial}$ as follows: \begin{itemize} \item Vertices of $\cG_{M,\mathbf{z}}^{k\partial}$ are embedded strongly arced bordered Heegaard diagrams; \item Edges are arced bordered Heegaard moves: isotopies, handleslides, ambient stabilizations and destabilizations, and elements of $\Diff^+_0(M, \partial M, \mathbf{z}).$ \end{itemize}